The hitchhiker's guide to the IXPE data analysis: Preliminary data processing

 Thus, to better identify the solar-related events, the following procedure is suggested: \begin{itemize} \item extract for each \ixpe DU the events in the background region using the prescription previously reported; \item compare the light curves of the three \ixpe DUs: A pronounced flux increase in DU2 relative to DU1 and DU3 indicates the presence of solar-related events (see Figure~\ref{fig:flares}); \item using the DU2 average count rate ($R_2$) and its standard deviation ($\sigma_{R_2}$), a flux selection on the time (see Figure~\ref{fig:flares}) is performed to identify affected time intervals: $R(t) {>} R_2+ 3\times\sigma_{R2}$. \end{itemize} In the end, the time selection provided by DU2 can be used on the three \ixpe DUs to remove solar-related events.

 A characterization of these solar-related events is provided in Appendix~A of Ref.~\cite{Chakraborty2025}.
-In particular, it is remarked that these events are due to illumination from the side of the \ixpe spacecraft; other than producing a different flux in the three DUs, their directionality provides a fake polarization at the level of ${\sim}20$\% \cite{Chakraborty2025,Silvestri26}.
+In particular, these events are due to illumination from the side of the \ixpe spacecraft; beyond producing different fluxes across the three DUs, their directionality yields a polarization of ${\sim}20$\% \cite{Chakraborty2025, Silvestri26}.
 The latter is not the polarization of solar flares but the product of a geometrical effect.
-Moreover, the effect of the solar-related events is also prominent in the \ixpe spectra, resulting in the presence of Si and Al fluorescence lines \cite{Chakraborty2025} when spacecraft daytime spectra are compared with the nighttime spectra that are not affected by these events \cite{Chakraborty2025,Silvestri26}.
+Moreover, the effects of solar-related events are also prominent in the \ixpe spectra, resulting in the presence of Si and Al fluorescence lines \cite{Chakraborty2025} when spacecraft daytime spectra are compared with nighttime spectra that are not affected by these events \cite{Chakraborty2025,Silvestri26}.
+Since version 32, \textsc{ixpeobssim} includes a specific tool for subtracting the contribution to polarization from solar flares (S. Silvestri et al., in prep.); this approach does not provide a ``cleaned'' file, but accounts for the presence of solar events in the products of \textsc{ixpeobssim}, as presented in Section~\ref{sec:polobs}.